-- 490. There was widespread support for a statutory panel from stakeholders who responded to the consultation on proposals for the historic environment.
+525. There was widespread support for a statutory panel from stakeholders who responded to the consultation on proposals for the historic environment.
 Many stakeholders made a case for a panel that could provide independent expert advice for the development of the Welsh Government's historic environment policy.
 The panel would also be able to furnish such advice to inform the development of the proposed strategic plans for the sector and to report on the delivery of those plans.
 Furthermore, the panel could offer independent expert advice, guidance and, where appropriate, challenge for those who deliver public historic environment services at a national level in Wales.
-By making the panel part of the Bill, it would be future-proofed, requiring any future proposal to abolish or significantly alter the nature of the panel to be subject to appropriate debate and consultation. - 491.
-A similar body was in place in Scotland until 2009 the Historic Environment Advisory Council for Scotland.
-In its final report, 40 the council outlined its achievements and highlighted its ability to influence future thinking on a number of important issues.
+By making the panel part of the Bill, it would be future-proofed, requiring any future proposal to abolish or significantly alter the nature of the panel to be subject to appropriate debate and consultation.

+526. A similar body was in place in Scotland until 2009 - the Historic Environment Advisory Council for Scotland.
+In its final report,48 the council outlined its achievements and highlighted its ability to influence future thinking on a number of important issues.
 Although its recommendations were not always accepted by Ministers in Scotland, the council provided the sector with an evidence base on which decisions could be based.
 Within the document, the chair of the council made a notional calculation of the value of the advice provided by body.
 The calculation was based on an estimate of the average time spent by members on the council's work over six years, multiplied by a conservative estimate of the daily rate which any of the members could command as consultants; the total sum was over £1 million.

-492. Option 1 continues the status quo and is not considered the optimum option.
+- 527. Option 1 continues the status quo and is not considered the optimum option.
 There are currently no independent advisors to the Welsh Government following the abolition of the Ancient Monuments Advisory Board and the Historic Buildings Advisory Council in 2009.
 Both bodies only provided specialist advice on subjects within their relatively narrow remits.
-A broader policy perspective is provided by HEG, but this non-statutory group is not independent or transparent, with members representing invited organisations within the sector.
+A broader policy perspective is provided by HEG, but this non-statutory group is not independent or transparent, with members representing invited organisations within the sector. - 528.
+Options 2 and 3 would provide transparently recruited panels representing a broad range of expertise across the historic environment sector.
+The Welsh Ministers, however, consider that option 3 is to be preferred since statutory status would future-proof the panel, ensuring that any future proposal to abolish or significantly alter the nature of the panel would be subject to appropriate debate and consultation.